Configuration management

 Note

-If you deactivate a configuration while it is still applying, some agents may receive the configuration and others may not.
+If you deactivate a configuration while it is still pending, some agents may receive the configuration and others may not.
 To avoid inconsistent states, do not deactivate during rollout.
 Instead, roll back to another version so all agents align on the same configuration.

 Configuration family